Armouring of a frictional interface by mechanical noise: Abstract

 \section{Abstract}

 A dry frictional interface loaded in shear often displays stick-slip.
-The amplitude of this cycle depends on the probability that a slip event nucleates into a rupture, and on the rate at which slip events are triggered.
-This rate is determined by the distribution $P(x)$ of soft spots which yields if the shear stress is increased by some amount $x$.
-In minimal models of a frictional interface that include disorder, inertia and long-range elasticity, we discovered an `armouring' mechanism, by which the interface is greatly stabilised after a large slip event: $P(x)$ then vanishes at small arguments, as $P(x)\sim x^\theta$ \cite{deGeus2019}.
-The exponent $\theta>0$, which exists only in the presence of inertia (otherwise $\theta=0$), was found to depend on the statistics of the disorder in the model, a phenomenon that was not explained.
+The amplitude of this cycle depends on the probability that a microscopic event nucleates a rupture and on the rate at which microscopic events are triggered.
+The latter is determined by the distribution of soft spots, $P(x)$, which is the density of microscopic regions that yield if the shear load is increased by some amount $x$.
+In minimal models of a frictional interface -- that include disorder, inertia and long-range elasticity -- we discovered an `armouring' mechanism by which the interface is greatly stabilised after a large slip event: $P(x)$ then vanishes at small argument as $P(x)\sim x^\theta$ \cite{deGeus2019}.
+The exponent $\theta$ is non-zero only in the presence of inertia (otherwise $\theta=0$).
+It was found to depend on the statistics of the disorder in the model, a phenomenon that was not explained.
 Here, we show that a single-particle toy model with inertia and disorder captures the existence of a non-trivial exponent $\theta>0$, which we can analytically relate to the statistics of the disorder.

 \end{@twocolumnfalse} ]